Information Hub simplifies the management, execution, and distribution of information

 Dashboarding

-Flow reports, charts and dashboards are easily configured and served via a web browser to operators, team leaders and managers.
+Information Hub reports, charts and dashboards are easily configured and served via a web browser to operators, team leaders and managers.
 Chart configuration employs built-in visualization best-practice, thus maximizing the transfer of information to the human visual cortex:

 • Big screens in production areas or hand-over rooms